Williams White Water Pinball

 Repairs, Restorations, Tweaks and Insights

-Over a period of two months, I was able to track down two White Water machines.
-One was going to be imported from outside the U.S.A. sometime in July.
-While it was expected to have a reasonable price (not shopped), it would need to be shipped.
-This brought the price to a point higher than I wanted to pay.
-I found the other one within about a 4 hour drive, but after it was shopped it would have cost the same as the perfect White Water I saw at Allentown.
-Not only was this more than I wanted to pay, but I wasn't convinced it would look as good as the price would suggest.
-This same machine was offered in an unshopped condition, but the seller stated the condition was "as-is" and would not provide any information regarding whether it worked "as-is" or not!
-Given this big unknown and the fact that the price was pretty high, I passed on this unshopped White Water.
+The other White Water I found was about a 4 hour drive away.
+The seller had not shopped the game yet but after it was shopped it would have cost the same as the perfect White Water I saw at Allentown.
+I wasn't convinced it would end up looking as good as the price would suggest.
+This same machine was also offered in an unshopped condition, but the seller would not provide any information regarding the current state.
+Given this unknown and the fact that the price was pretty high (unshopped game and shopped), I passed.

-Bottom River "R" Light was Intermittent
+Intermittent Bottom River "R" Light

 The bottom "R" light from the River targets was intermittent.
 Some games it would work, other games it would always stay off.
 After checking the bulb and the bulb's connection to the lamp PCB, I realized there was a problem with one of the pins on the lamp PCB.
 The solder had cracked around the pin and depending on the phase of the moon, it would make a good connection or not.
 The first picture below shows the pin with the cracked solder.
 I resoldered the pin and solved the problem.
 The light works consistently.
 The second picture below shows the fixed pin.

-Waterfall Lights for White Waster Topper
+Waterfall Lights for White Water Topper

 My White Water came with the Waterfall topper, but it did not come with either of the two 8-Light PCBs that make the waterfall appear to be flowing!
 Luckily, the chase light controller board for the two 8-Light PCBs was inside the backbox.
 After some investigation I determined that in order to make my White Water's waterfall flow, I needed the following.